-Phoenix & Tucson Offices - Divisions and Group Duties
+Phoenix & Tucson Offices - Divisions and Sections

-The District of Arizona has approximately 170 Assistant United States Attorneys (AUSAs) and approximately 140 support staff members.
-Generally, the majority of the number of AUSAs are divided equally between the Phoenix and Tucson offices and the remaining six are located in the Flagstaff and Yuma offices.
-Both the Phoenix and Tucson offices are full service offices that handle criminal and civil cases.
+The District of Arizona employs approximately 170 Assistant United States Attorneys ("AUSAs") and approximately 140 support staff members.
+Most work out of the Phoenix and Tucson offices.
+Both offices have a civil division and a criminal division.

-- Border and National Security Section – Located in both Phoenix and Tucson, this area handles matters related to domestic and international terrorism, including crimes occurring on our border with Mexico.
-The AUSAs in this section handle weapons smuggling, human trafficking and alien smuggling crimes.
+- Border and National Security – This section handles matters related to domestic and international terrorism.
+The AUSAs in this section also prosecute cases involving weapons trafficking, human trafficking, the illegal import/export of arms, and alien smuggling.

-- Indian Crimes & Violent Crimes Section – Located in both Phoenix and Tucson, this area prosecutes felonies which occur within Arizona's tribal communities.
-These AUSAs also handle other violent crimes, such as bank robberies, as well as crimes against children including child pornography and child exploitation cases.
+- Indian Country & Violent Crimes – This section focuses primarily on the prosecution of felonies occuring within Arizona's 22 federally-recognized tribal communities.
+The AUSAs in this section also handle other violent crimes, such as bank robberies, as well as crimes against children, including child pornography and child exploitation cases.

-- Organized Crime and Drug Enforcement Task Force and Asset Forfeiture Section – Located in Phoenix and Tucson, this area handles organized crime and complex drug trafficking cases.
-AUSAs in this group also work to disable and dismantle criminal organizations by seizing their property.
+- Organized Crime and Drug Enforcement Task Force and Asset Forfeiture – This section handles organized crime and complex drug-trafficking and cash-smuggling cases.
+The AUSAs in this section also work to disable and dismantle criminal organizations by seizing their property.

-- The Civil Rights Unit – This unit serves as the conduit to all federal civil rights cases filed in the district.
-Additionally, the unit plays an important role in educating and training law enforcement and the public on civil rights matters and vigorously prosecutes crimes of this nature.
+- Civil Rights – Several AUSAs in the District of Arizona act as the office's civil rights coordinators.
+They serve as the conduit for all federal civil rights cases.
+Additionally, they play an important role in educating and training law enforcement and the public on civil rights matters.

-- The Financial Litigation Unit – This unitis located in the Tucson office and handles federal liens and collects criminal fines and federal debts throughout the District.
+- The Financial Litigation Unit – This unit, which is located in Tucson, handles federal liens and collects criminal fines and federal debts.

-- Appellate Sections - This section, located in both Phoenix and Tucson, is responsible for overseeing all appellate work filed by the U.S. Attorney's Office in the Ninth Circuit Court of Appeals, acting as liaison with the U.S. Department of Justice and Solicitor General's Office on appellate matters, and handling special projects at the direction of the U.S. Attorney.
+- Appellate – This section, which is located in both Phoenix and Tucson, is responsible for overseeing all appellate work filed by the U.S. Attorney's Office in the Ninth Circuit, acting as the office's liaison with the U.S. Department of Justice and Solicitor General's Office on appellate matters, and handling special projects at the direction of the U.S. Attorney.

-- Courthouse Unit – This unit is located in the federal courthouse and supports the USAO’s criminal divisions by handling initial appearances and other hearings and overseeing grand jury matters.
+- Courthouse Unit – This unit supports the office's criminal divisions by handling initial appearances and other hearings and overseeing grand jury matters.

-- The Automated Litigation Support Unit – This unitworks closely with attorneys and support staff in the District to enable them to use automation from the inception of a case through presentation in the courtroom.
-The unit's main areas of support are imaging, document management and analysis, multimedia/graphics design, trial presentation, and training.
-Additionally, the unit assists attorneys to utilize automation to obtain, organize, analyze, and present evidence.
+- Automated Litigation Support ("ALS") – This unit works closely with attorneys and support staff to promote the use of automation from case inception through presentation in the courtroom.
+The ALS unit's main areas of support are imaging, document management and analysis, multimedia/graphics design, trial presentation, and training.